What does the sun protection factor indicate?

 An example:

-If you have light skin and brown hair and want to be safe in the sun for 300 minutes, you need at least SPF 30 (300 ÷ 10 = 30) for a natural protection time of 10 minutes.
-Regular reapplying of sunscreen is a prerequisite.
+If you have fair skin and brown hair and want to stay safely in the sun for 300 minutes, you need at least SPF 30 (300 ÷ 10 = 30) for a 10-minute natural protection time.
+Regular reapplying sunscreen is essential.

-Important: The maximum time you can stay in the sun cannot be extended by reapplying sunscreen.
-After the calculated time has elapsed, you should seek shade to avoid sunburn - in the example above, after 300 minutes at the latest.
+Important: The maximum time spent in the sun cannot be extended by reapplying sunscreen.
+After the calculated time has elapsed, you should seek shade to avoid sunburn—in the example above, this would be after 300 minutes at the latest.

 Leave a comment